TommyC81/TPF2-LineManager/README.md

       number is what as of yet, though we're on it).
 * The linemanager.lua file contains the execution functions that actually make things work, if you're determined, you can change stuff there.
+    * the variable debugging enables some extra console printouts like a list of the managed lines after each sampling.
 * Obviously cause the game to crash on loading or on reaching the clause that breaks the code.
 * Maybe even worse, who knows.